dapr/js-sdk/examples/pubsub/README.md

     rabbitmq:3-management

 # Run the example
-npm run start:dapr-http
+dapr run --app-protocol http
 ```

 ## Switching to gRPC

-By default the example will run using HTTP.
-To use gRPC, do the following:
+By default, the example will run using HTTP.
+To use gRPC:

-* Replace both occurences of `process.env.DAPR_HTTP_PORT` with `process.env.DAPR_GRPC_PORT`
-* Replace both occurences of `CommunicationProtocolEnum.HTTP` with `CommunicationProtocolEnum.GRPC`
+- Add `CommunicationProtocolEnum.GRPC` to the DaprClient object creation.
-* Instead of `npm run start:dapr-http` run `npm run start:dapr-grpc`
+- Instead of `dapr run --app-protocol http`, run `dapr run --app-protocol grpc`